Causal Reasoning and Large Language Models: Opening a New Frontier for Causality

-\begin{tldr} LLMs can achieve competitive performance in determining pairwise causal relationships with accuracies up to 97\% but their performance varies depending on prompt engineering and may occasionally be inconsistent.
-Extending knowledge-based causal discovery to full graph discovery poses additional challenges, but can also achieve strong results. \end{tldr}
+\begin{tldr} LLMs can achieve impressive performance in determining pairwise causal relationships with accuracies up to 97\% but their performance varies depending on prompt engineering and may occasionally be inconsistent.
+Extending knowledge-based pairwise inference of causal edges to whole-graph inference poses additional challenges, but can also achieve strong results. \end{tldr}

-Causal discovery is the task of learning the structure of causal relationships among variables~\cite{peters2017elements}.
-Typically, the output of causal discovery is a directed graph where the edges denote the presence and direction of causal effect.
+The task of building a causal graph is a foundational step in a causal inference workflow.
+Typically, the goal is to obtain a directed graph where the edges denote the presence and direction of causal effect.
 Such a graph characterizes the underlying data-generating process (DGP) for a dataset and specifies how a change in one variable may (or may not) affect the others.
 This graph is then used as a base on which downstream analysis relevant to a task is conducted, such as for effect inference, prediction or attribution.
 Having the correct graph that encodes causal assumptions is critical for ensuring the correctness of any downstream analysis.
-In other words, causal discovery is a fundamental task that every other causal task depends on.